wunderio/wundertools-dockerprototype/README.md

 ##### Tool install

-All commands go through the wundertools/wundertools script, but you can move that script anywhere on your host, and can use the same script for any application with a wundertools folder.
+All commands go through the wundertools script, but you can move that script anywhere on your host, and can use the same script for any application with a wundertools folder.